Museums a firm part of Swiss culture

 Swiss museums attract more than a million people a month on average – with art museums being the most popular, followed by historical and technical institutions.

-On Tuesday, the Federal Statistical Officeexternal link released its first round-up of statistics related to museums.
+On Tuesday, the Federal Statistics Officeexternal link released its first round-up of statistics related to museums.
 There are 1,111 Swiss museums, most of them (367) regional or local.
 After these, art (171), technical (140) and historical (126) museums are most common.

 In 2015, Swiss museums registered 12.1 million admissions – more than half of them at 49 institutions.
 Art museums attracted 3.3 million visitors.
 While the most popular museums welcome more than 50,000 guests annually, nearly 75% get fewer than 5,000.
 Altogether, Swiss museums gave 102,500 tours.